nrclaudio/Genome-Analysis-2019/documentation/projectplan/ProjectPlan.md

         - read-counts were tailed for essentiality

     - What genes are essential for growth in serum?
-        - grown in general medium and serum
+        - grown in general medium and serum (heat inactivated)
         - same procedure as before
         - triplicate